What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data: Experiments

 \subsection{Results and Ablations of Key Components}

 \textit{Observation and Actions Spaces}: We compare our approach of dividing the robot control learning into generating global contextualized plans and conditioning a local policy that receives only the observations of the the gripper camera on the global plan against a ``No Local Policy'' baseline.
 Unlike our approach, which performs control in the gripper camera frame, the baseline's policy receives both cameras images and performs control in the robot's base frame, as is usual in most published approaches.
-We observe that despite the baseline's decoder having more perceptual information, the performance for completing 5 chains of language instructions sequentially drops from 27.5\% to 20.1\%.
-Although there are more components that are different with respect to the low performing MCIL baselines, we speculate that using relative actions with a local policy is easier for the agent to learn instead of memorizing all the locations where interactions have been performed with global actions and a global observation space.
+We observe in Fig.~\ref{tab:roboexp}, that despite the baseline's decoder having more perceptual information, the performance for completing 5 chains of language instructions sequentially drops from 28.3\% to 20.1\%.
+In order to analyze the big performance difference with respect to the original MCIL baseline, we train a MCIL baseline with relative actions and observe that its performance improves significantly from the original MCIL baseline with absolute actions, but performs worse than our models.
+We speculate that using relative actions with a local policy is easier for the agent to learn instead of memorizing all the locations where interactions have been performed with global actions and a global observation space.
 By decoupling the control into a hierarchical structure, we show that performance increases significantly.
 Additionally, we analyze the influence of using the 7-DoF proprioceptive information as input for both the plan encodings and conditioning the policy, as many works report improved performance from it~\cite{lynch2020learning, lynch2020language, kalashnikov2021mt}.
 We observe that the performance drops significantly and the agent relies too much on the robot's initial position, rather than learning to disentangle initial states and tasks.
-We hypothesize this might be due to a causal confusion between between the proprioceptive information and the target actions~\cite{de2019causal}.
-We also analyze the effect of modeling the full action space, including the binary gripper action dimension, with the mixture of logistics distribution instead of using the log loss for the open/close gripper action and observe that the average sequence length drops from 2.68 to 2.45.
+We hypothesize this might be due to a causal confusion between the proprioceptive information and the target actions~\cite{de2019causal}.
+We also analyze the effect of modeling the full action space, including the binary gripper action dimension, with the mixture of logistics distribution instead of using the log loss for the open/close gripper action and observe that the average sequence length drops from 2.64 to 2.45.
 Finally, we note that applying stochastic image shifts to the input images increases the performance significantly.